scottishgovernment/resources.mygov.scot/content-standards/content-strategy.md

 Generally though, you should cover:

 ### Purpose
-Have a clear idea of what your organisation or service is trying to achieve and show how good content practices can help create the best possible user experiences.
+Have a clear idea of what your organisation or service is trying to achieve, and show how good content practices can help create the best possible user experiences.

 ### Ways of working
-It’s just as important to describe how you’ll deliver the work so include delivery principles that will help teams work together.
+It’s just as important to describe how you’ll deliver the work, so include delivery principles that will help teams work together.

 ### Stakeholders
 Consider all the people and processes that have an impact on your content through all stages of its life – from planning to archiving.